-The Core staff will perform or arrange for an internal review of any HIV-related grant prior to submission, as well as meet to review a grant revision in response to reviewers, including the CFAR Small Grants.
+The Core staff will perform or arrange for an internal review of any HIV-related grant prior to submission, as well as meet to review a grant revision in response to reviewers, including the CFAR Pilot Grants.

 Early Career Grant Review Training

-The Core staff will provide early career grant review training by inviting senior postdocs and junior faculty to participate in the CFAR Small Grant Review process and receive mentoring around the review of a grant application.
+The Core staff will provide early career grant review training by inviting senior postdocs and junior faculty to participate in the CFAR Pilot Grant Review process and receive mentoring around the review of a grant application.
 This training provides insight into the process behind an NIH-style study section review.

 Faculty recruits and their research supported by the CFAR Developmental Core.